The Common Application (usually called the Common App) is a college admissions application accepted by over 700 colleges and universities.

 Conclusion: Writing Your Common Application Essay

 We know that you want to have the greatest possible chance of success in life, and that can mean securing admission to a quality college or university.
-Submit an impressive, standout application by preparing for the college essay right now.

 Writing the essay early will help you avoid stress and burnout, allow enough time to write a high-quality paper, and provide some “cushion” in the case of writer’s block, a word limit disaster, or other emergencies.